 One version of the later Babylonian myth – “Ishtar’s Descent” – has Ishtar going to rescue her lover Tammuz, and winning his release.
 Both Ishtar and Tammuz were associated with fertility, vegetation and crops – as Mother Earth and the Sun, explaining the change of seasons and why Tammuz spent half the year in the Underworld.
 The gods of heaven ordered Ishtar and Tammuz to be released, as during Ishtar’s absence all earthly fertility ceased.
 The myth has similarities to the Greek myth of Demeter (Ceres) and her daughter Persephone who was abducted and whisked away to the underworld by Pluto.
 The myth of Aphrodite (Venus) and Adonis can also be traced to Ishtar and Tammuz.

 Sumerian Inanna and Babylonian Ishtar are the early forms and origins of Venus.
 In their time both were very important deities – Venus is the third brightest object in the sky after the Sun and the Moon.
-The movement of the planets in the heavens were closely observed and recorded by the Babylonian astronomer/astrologers (incredibly accurately – which is mind-blowing considering they had no telescopes or calculators) they then interpreted and made predictions from the omens in the sky – about the harvest, war, peace and the fate of the King.
+The movement of the planets in the heavens were closely observed and recorded by the Babylonian astronomer/astrologers (incredibly accurately – which is astonishing considering they had no telescopes or calculators) they then interpreted and made predictions from the omens in the sky – about the harvest, war, peace and the fate of the King.

 The descent myths also relate to Venus being either a morning or evening star, her disappearance and reappearance.
-Inanna/Ishtar are far more complex and potent than Greek Aphrodite and Roman Venus – associated with war, power, wisdom, sex, fertility, the vegetative cycle, alongside – rather than primarily love, beauty and harmony.
+Inanna/Ishtar are far more complex and potent than Greek Aphrodite and Roman Venus – associated with war, power, wisdom, sex, fertility, the crop cycle – alongside rather than primarily love, beauty and harmony.